alexandrahoussin/Movie_recommandation_system/README.md

 In this repo :
   - Notebooks with the exploratory data analysis from the IMDB databases.
-  - The Streamlit app code
+  - The Streamlit app code (the main file is app.py)